 Most people make their way at some point to Oxford’s Covered Market which has been around since 1774.
 You’ll find everything from butchers to fishmongers ready to serve up fresh food and produce and bakers and baristas serving ready-to-eat treats and coffee.
 In addition to food, you’ll also find shops selling clothing, flowers, toys, souvenirs, jewelry, and pet supplies.

 For those seeking discounted luxury goods, you might head a bit out of town to Bicester Village which boasts over 100 retail shops.
 You can get to the shopping village by public bus (about 35 minutes), taxi, or by car (about a 20 minute drive) from Oxford.
-There is also a dedicated express shuttle from London you can take, which is free for those with a London Pass.

 Visit Blenheim Palace